HP ALM Interface: Filter Conditions, Flags & Send Mail

 2. In Change#2 the Field ‘Status’ is changed from ‘New’ to ‘Open’

-3. In Change#3 the Field ‘Severity’ is changed from ‘High’ to ‘Low’
+3. In Change#3 the Field ‘Severity’ is changed from ‘High’ to ‘Low’, a decision that normally comes out of defect triage

 How to send Email

-Send Mail Functionality in ALM, allows users to send an email about the details of an entity to other users.
+The Send Mail functionality in ALM allows users to send an email about the details of an entity to other users.
 The user has an option to include attachments and history while sending an email.

 This feature is available in the following modules.